 Instructions

-- Cook fettuccine in salted boiling water until al dente; drain and set aside.
+- Cook the fettuccine in salted boiling water until al dente; drain.

-- In a skillet, cook seasoned steak over medium-high heat until browned; remove and set aside.
+- In a skillet over medium-high heat, cook the seasoned steak until browned; remove from skillet.

-- Sauté mushrooms, bell pepper, and onion in the same skillet until softened; add garlic and red pepper flakes for flavor.
+- Sauté mushrooms, bell pepper, and onion in the same skillet until softened.
+Stir in garlic for an added kick.

-- In a separate saucepan, melt butter and whisk in flour to form a roux; gradually add heavy cream followed by cream cheese until smooth.
+- In a saucepan, melt butter and whisk in flour to create a roux.
+Gradually add heavy cream and cream cheese until smooth.

 - Prep Time: 10 minutes